isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/pdf-template.md

 ## Factory PDF templates

-These are the OOTB templates that you can preview, duplicate, or use to generate your PDF output.
+These are the OOTB templates that you can preview or duplicate to create the custom PDF templates.
 When you duplicate a factory template, a new custom template is created using it as the base.

 ## Custom PDF templates